The Role of Specialist Seating in Promoting Comfort

 CareFlex specialist seating systems offer many functions and accessories that promote comfort.
 Back angle recline can open up the hip angle for a more relaxed position, tilt-in-space can manage energy levels, and a waterfall back can securely support the client within the chair.

 Keep an eye out for our next blog with more detailed hints and tips for promoting comfort through specialist seating, and ultimately improving quality of life.
+We released a short training video on comfort, please find it HERE.

 Please do not hesitate to contact us to book a free no-obligation assessment.